-We’d been at the beach for 2 weeks with poor Net connection, and it was too frustrating to try to post anything from there.
+We were at the beach for two weeks with a poor Net connection, and it was too frustrating to try to post anything.

 “I’m in the hospital!” he said, dismayed, and then he was overtaken by pain and there was nothing more I could say except “I love you!”
-I didn’t know then that these were my last words to him … at least words he could hear and understand.
+I didn’t know then that these would be my last words to him … at least words he could hear and understand.

-And then, no sooner back home and unpacked than we got the call: he was dying.
+And then, back in our winter home in San Miguel de Allende, we got the call: my dad was dying.
 I flew to California to camp at Motel 6 and sit by his bedside with my family in the Kaiser hospital in Hayward.
-“Comfort Care” were the instructions on the white board: and that’s exactly what he got.
+“Comfort Care” were the instructions on the whiteboard: and that’s exactly what he got.
 Excellent comfort.
 (Such great nurses there.)

 My dear 95-year-old dad passed away peacefully in his sleep in the early hours of January 31.
 I wept in Motel 6 and on the airplane back to San Miguel.

-Getting back to work is its own form of comfort, that and working on the memorial and mailings and all the busyness of death.
+Getting to work is its own form of comfort — that and working on the memorial and mailings and all the busyness of death.

-He was a ham radio operator all his life, and his ham radio buddies made a last call to W6UMP (my dad) and wished him well in his new life.
+He was a ham radio operator all his life, and his ham radio buddies made the last call to W6UMP (my dad) and wished him well in his new life.

-And so, if I’m a bit slow posting here now, it has a lot to do with catching up on my work and helping to prepare for my dad’s memorial (which is going to be wonderful, I know).
+And so, if I’ve been a bit slow posting here, please understand that it has a lot to do with a sad and overwhelming love, as well as helping to prepare for my dad’s memorial (which is going to be wonderful, I know).

-• Made a final draft of my NET PROMOTION FOR WRITERS AND OTHER LUDDITES in connection with the workshop I will be giving on Sunday the 17th.
-I plan to publish this as an INK e-book soon.
-For the time being, if you email me with Luddites or some such in the subject line, I will send it to you free.
-Basically, it’s Everything I Know and then some.
+• Made a final draft of my NET PROMO FOR WRITERS AND OTHER LUDDITES in connection with the workshop I will be giving on Sunday the 17th.
+I plan to publish this as an INK e-book.
+Basically, it’s everything I know and then some.

 • Sent in the “final” draft of IN THE SERVICE OF THE SHADOW QUEEN.
 Bar a few tweaks, it will likely go into copy editing now.
 I’d always been a little perplexed about the dedication.
 I had thought of dedicating it to my dad, but I’d dedicated a book to him before.
 But even so, two of the characters in this novel are so very much like him.
 And so: without a doubt, the dedication now reads: